 3.1 If you wish to make a complaint, the 'Complaining about a Councillor' page provides details as to how you can do so and what information you should provide.
-Please note that the complaint must relate to a Councillor's role, they should still be a Councillor and this is not the correct process to use if you are unhappy with a Council decision (which would, at District level, be the Comments, Compliments and Complaints Policy.
-At Town, Parish and Community Council would be their local policy).
+Please note that the complaint must relate to a Councillor's role.
+They should still be a Councillor.
+This is not the correct process to use if you are unhappy with a Council decision (which would, at District level, be the Comments, Compliments)